dasariramacharan/az-pg/Services/Azure Security.md

 * Azure Security Center
   Provides you a single dashboard that surfaces threats, alerts and recommendations that can be acted upon immediately.

+##Applications

+ * Web Application vulnerability scanning e.g test for vulnerabilities on your App Service app by using the integration with Tinfoil Security to perform one-click vulnerability scanning on your app.
+It provides report - and step by step instructions to fix them.

+ * Penetration Testing
+   a) Perform your own penetration tests or
+   b) use another scanner suite or provider
+   c) you must follow the Azure penetration testing approval process and obtain prior approval to perform the desired penetration tests.

+References:
+1)Refer https://docs.microsoft.com/en-us/azure/security/azure-security for links to steps in the above items 2)